 Management Sciences for Health (MSH) is seeking a Chief of Party for a potential 5-year MNCH and/or Health Systems Strengthening program in Afghanistan.
-This project will support the introduction, scale-up, and sustainability of high-impact FP/MNCH interventions in Afghanistan.
+This project will provide capacity building to MOPH to plan, manage, monitor and evaluate the introduction, scale-up, and sustainability of high-impact FP/MNCH interventions in Afghanistan.

 The Chief of Party leads and manages the project and is accountable for project deliverables and results, with full accountability and authority for the development, execution, and monitoring of the project, including vision and technical strategy; project management; documentation and communication; client(s) stakeholder(s) relationships; and coordination and synergy with other MSH projects and collaboration with MSH Country Representative and the Country Operations Management Unit (COMU) where applicable.
 This accountability includes effective contribution to business and resource development activities - including positioning, intelligence gathering, and proposal development - that contribute to fueling MSH’s mission.

 This position is subject to project award and funding.

 1. Project Results:

 a.
 Oversees implementation of program activities and provides high quality technical and strategic leadership, managerial oversight, and administration of the project.

 b.
 Serves as the primary project liaison from MSH to the donor and MOPH and is accountable for the achievement of results, ensuring quality of services is maintained at the highest standard, and that all project objectives and deliverables are met.